rossta/rossta.github.com/source/blog/2020-01-29-npm-version-constraints-for-rubyists.html.md

 > NPM ~ is like Gemfile ~>

 Tilde ranges for NPM are equivalent to Ruby's pessimistic version constraint, the squiggly arrow `~>`.
-In other wordss, the upper-end of the range is determined by the smallest level of the declared constraint:
+In other wordss, the upper end of the range is determined by the smallest level of the declared constraint:

 * `"~4.2.1"` matches `">= 4.2.1 <4.3.0"`
 * `"~4.2"`   matches `">= 4.2.0 <5.0.0"`